From Plan to Action: How Well Do Agents Follow the Plan?: Threats to Validity

 \section{Threats to Validity}

-\textbf{External Validity.} We evaluate four models spanning diverse capabilities, and conduct experiments on two different benchmarks, \swebv and \swebp, which consist of real-world GitHub issues and differ in data contamination and task composition, providing complementary evaluation settings.
-We adopt \SA as the scaffold due to its widespread use.
+\textbf{External Validity.} We evaluate four models and conduct experiments on two different benchmarks, which consist of real-world GitHub issues and differ in task composition, providing complementary evaluation settings.
 We use a structured plan common among several programming agents~(e.g., \MSA, \TA, \OH) as the standard plan to avoid bias and to be representative of common practice.

-\textbf{Internal Validity.} Agent behavior is inherently non-deterministic due to the probabilistic nature of LLMs and their step-by-step decision-making process, where each action depends on local reasoning and previous execution results.
-To minimize the impact of inherent nondeterminism of agents, we use a consistent default configuration across all experiments and repeat each experiment three times, focusing on stable behavioral patterns rather than random artifacts.
+\textbf{Internal Validity.} To minimize the impact of nondeterminism of agents, we use a consistent default configuration across all experiments and repeat each experiment three times, focusing on stable behavioral patterns rather than random artifacts.

-\textbf{Construct Validity.} Our analysis relies on a phase-level abstraction of trajectories, which may omit fine-grained or project-specific actions (e.g., environment setup).
+\textbf{Construct Validity.} Our analysis relies on a phase-level abstraction of trajectories, which may omit fine-grained or project-specific actions.
 However, it captures the core problem-solving stages that determine plan compliance: navigation, reproduction, patching, and validation.
-To minimize such threats, our pipeline is built on top of peer-reviewed artifacts and is validated with well-vetted tools.
+Our pipeline is built on top of peer-reviewed artifacts and is validated with well-vetted tools.
 We distinguish between key variations, such as newly generated tests and regression tests.
 Remaining low-level differences are treated as general actions and do not affect the main conclusions.